 The use of technology in early childhood education can be of much benefit to young children in outdoor activities.

-However, it is important to ensure that its use is compatible in all the above points.
+However, it is important to ensure that its use is compatible with all the above points.

 Managing Technology Outside